57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 - **Program Account** stores executable logic.
 It is immutable and does not hold business state.
 - **Data Account** works as an independent data storage unit, explicitly defined and accessed by the program.
-- **System Account / Sysvar Account** is used by the Solana runtime layer to store SOL balances and maintain chain state.
+- **System Account/Sysvar Account** is used by the Solana runtime layer to store SOL balances and maintain chain state.

 In this model, the program only defines how data should be operated on, while the actual data (account) must be passed explicitly during execution.